 Brian was the lead psychologist to the England golf team for 16 years (1997-2013) delivering high performance strategies with European and World Championship winning teams and individuals at men’s, youth and junior level.
-During this time he helped develop the mental skills of the best young emerging English golfers including the likes of Danny Willett, Chris Wood, Ross Fisher, Tommy Fleetwood, Seve Benson, Richard Finch, Tom Lewis, Ross McGowan, Paul Waring, Eddie Pepperell and David Horsey, along with many Walker Cup and emerging players such as R&A World No. 1 Jamie Moul, Neil Raymond and Seniors Tour winner and amateur legend Gary Wolstenhome, MBE.
+During this time he helped develop the mental skills of the best young emerging English golfers including the likes of Danny Willett, Chris Wood, Ross Fisher, Tommy Fleetwood, Seve Benson, Andrew Johnston, Tom Lewis, Paul Waring, Eddie Pepperell and David Horsey, along with many Walker Cup such as R&A World No. 1 Jamie Moul, Neil Raymond and Seniors Tour winner and amateur legend Gary Wolstenhome, MBE.

 Brian has continued to work with many of these players into their professional careers on the various European tours.
 He was also the performance psychologist to the English Women’s Golf Association (1998-2001 & 2006-10), and still works with current LET players.
 Brian is the author of the CD ‘In the Zone: Simple Mental Skills to Improve Your Golf’ and three books, including the best-seller ’Mental Toughness for Golf: The Minds of Winners’.
-He is a regular presenter around the UK and Ireland on the PGA CPD programme, and has presented at PGA National Conferences in the UK and in Europe.
-As well as hosting three successful UK golf psychology conferences since 2002, Brian regularly runs Masterclasses in Golf Psychology for psychologists and golf coaches.
-He has presented internationally in Australia, South Korea, Austria, Germany, Holland, Denmark, Italy, Latvia and the USA.
-More recently, he has worked as a golf development consultant for the PGAs of Europe on the R&A ‘Working For Golf’ worldwide programme.
+He is a regular presenter around the UK and Ireland on the PGA CPD programme, and has presented at PGA National Conferences in the UK and across Europe.
+As well as hosting four successful UK golf psychology conferences since 2002, Brian regularly runs Masterclasses in Golf Psychology for psychologists and golf coaches.
+He has presented internationally in Australia, South Korea, Austria, Germany, Holland, Denmark, Italy, Hong Kong, India, Latvia and the USA.
+He has worked as a golf development consultant for the PGAs of Europe on the R&A ‘Working For Golf’ worldwide programme.

-Brian has a wealth of experience in other sports, having worked with championship winning individuals and teams in professional cricket, 12 medallists in Olympic and Commonwealth Games boxing, and podium winners in single seat motor racing including Formula Ford, Formula 3, Superleague Formula, A1GP, GP2 & Formula 1.
-Whilst golf consultancy takes up most of his time, Brian is still actively working in professional cricket and motor racing.
+Brian has a wealth of experience in other sports, having worked with championship winning individuals and teams in professional cricket, 12 medallists in Olympic and Commonwealth Games boxing, and podium winners in single seat motor racing including Formula Ford, Formula 3, GP2 & Formula 1.
+Whilst golf consultancy takes up most of his time, Brian is still actively working in professional cricket.

 Married to Kim with 3 daughters, Brian has an active Christian faith, enjoys Quentin Tarantino films, and is a lifelong Chelsea supporter.